milan-duka/TaskTrackerApp/README.md

 Web API (presentation)
 These layers are related using dependency injection.

-DataAccess - it is consisted from DTO models, context class, repositories, repository interfaces, queries models, enums and migrations
+DataAccess - it is consisted from DTO models, context class, repositories, repository interfaces, queries models, enums and migrations.

-BusinessLogic - it is consisted from models, mappings between BLL models and DTO models, services for projects and project tasks, interfaces for services and helpers
+BusinessLogic - it is consisted from models, mappings between BLL models and DTO models, services for projects and project tasks, interfaces for services and helpers.

 Web API - contains controllers with endpoints, Program.cs entry point and all application setings related to development, deployment and similar.

 This Web API provides CRUD endpoints which allows requests: